How do I dry roses and create drying roses?

 Drying the roses:

-• Then spray unscented hairspray over the dried brittle roses to prevent petal fallout;
+- Then spray unscented hairspray over the dried brittle roses to prevent the rose petals to fallout;

 2) Dry roses with a drying product:

-• Cut off the stems.
-Leave about 5 inches of the stem;
+- Cut off the stems.
+Leave about 5 cm of the stem;

 Again, until the bud of the rose has fully emerged treat the roses as in our provided care tips.